-Display Control is a feature included with Rise Player Professional that can automatically turn your Display On or Off according to the Schedule it is assigned to allowing you to conserve electrical usage and extend the life of your hardware.
+Display control is a feature included with licensed displays that can automatically turn your display on or off according to the schedule it is assigned to allowing you to conserve electrical usage and extend the life of your hardware.

 Both your Media Player and Display need to support the HDMI-CEC in order to use it.
 If you are unsure whether your hardware supports CEC please refer to the manufacturer's user manuals.

 Also note that the manufacturer for your hardware might use a trade name instead of HDMI-CEC.
 For example, Samsung refers to HDMI-CEC as Anynet+.